zebrastealer/art-api-exam/instructions.md

 ### Step 5 - Add a filter

-- Create a `filter` query parameter on the `GET /art/paintings` endpoint to provide to flexible search capability.
+- Create a `filter` query parameter on the `GET /art/paintings` endpoint to provide flexible search capability.
 - Provide the ability to filter paintings by name, movement, artist and year created.
 - The `filter` query parameter may be used in conjunction with `limit` but not with `lastItem`.